PoinT GOResearch

 Biomechanical Impact of Knee Angle

-McMahon et al. (2018) analyzed ground reaction force (GRF) profiles by knee flexion angle using force plates.
+McMahon et al. (2018) analyzed ground reaction force (GRF) profiles by knee flexion angle using force plates across 28 trained athletes.
 Shallow flexion below 95° produced rapid GRF peaks but lower total impulse.
-Deep flexion above 125° had high impulse but excessively long peak-time, reducing explosiveness.
-The 105-115° range showed the most balanced GRF profile.
+Deep flexion above 125° had high impulse but excessively long time-to-peak, reducing the rate of force development and therefore the velocity generated at takeoff.
+The 105-115° range showed the most balanced GRF profile — optimal impulse with sufficient RFD to translate that impulse into high takeoff velocity.

 Knee Flexion AngleImpulsePeak GRFSSC UtilizationAvg Jump Height